Latrobe Valley coal mines rehabilitation

 The LVRRS provides policy and guidance to make sure that the Hazelwood, Yallourn and Loy Yang coal mines are safely and sustainably transformed for the long term.

-The strategy was last updated in 2023.
-It will be reviewed in 2026.
+The strategy was last amended in 2023.

 Supporting technical reports